 At the end of the build, each kid got to share what they built really quick.
 At the end of each kid’s turn I would ask if they wanted their car to join the train.
 I know from past experience that kids get really protective of what they build and don’t want people messing with it, so I wanted to make it a choice.

 So at first, no one wanted to combine their trains together.
 But then I came up with an idea and asked kids if they wanted to join their cars to MY train.
 That phrasing made it better I think, since now it seems like I’m inviting them to something as opposed to asking them to do something.
 By the end nearly everyone was joined up to make one big train.

 After that, we went to our display area and I tried my best to link everyone up!
 Asking everyone to use hinges or similar pieces on the front and end made it a lot easier and less stressful.
+It also adds some engineering/problem solving, since kiddos have to account for a way to attach their car to the train.
 Our train length was over 20 cars long!!
 Lots of fun as always!!

 All blog entries are for educational or personal use.
 Please credit the original author if reblogging or posting ideas originally found on this site.
 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.